queenofdowntime/queenofdowntime.github.io/_posts/2019-01-19-why-is-overlay-slow-now.md

 (none on the first `dd` to a file, lots on the second) without Overlay involved at all.

 Jo went further: on different kernels she observed different writeback behaviour.
 Between 4.4 and 4.8 no writeback occurs during unmounts, which are all quick, but does during the
 `dd` of files.
-This is something I had observed during our investigation but lacked the background knowledge to make much of it.
+This is something I had observed during my investigation but lacked the background knowledge to make much of it.
 The lack of writeback during unmounts in these versions makes sense, since that call did not yet exist in the code.
 Interestingly, from at least 4.13 to 4.14.59 (the commit before our `sync_filesystem` one), no writeback occurred during either the `dd` or the unmount: both are very fast.
 Of course, this probably doesn't mean that no pages would be written ever, but it does indicate that various changes have been made through the kernel versions to determine _when_ data is synced.

-At the time of writing, the Canonical investigation is still ongoing, but I will update this post with new information as it comes in (yay internet publishing!).
+Writeback happens when one of the following cases are met:
+1. Free memory is below a specific threshold; flusher threads (responsible for cleaning dirty pages) write back dirty pages to disk to evict them later and free up memory.
+1. Dirty data is older than a specific threshold.
+1. A userspace process invokes `sync()` or `fsync()`.

+Neither of our environments went anywhere near the free memory threshold, so we can ignore _Case 1_.

+In a standard run of my repro script, while technically not running from userspace, the internal mechanisms of an Overlay unmount triggered a data sync: _Case 3_ from our list above.

+_Case 2_ answers the second question I posed in our ticket, and explains why Jo saw writeback occurring at a different point during the repro script when run twice in quick succession: the data was old enough.
+The age of dirty data is determined by how far it is past the 30 second default threshold set in `/proc/sys/vm/dirty_expire_centisecs`.
+When flusher threads wake up they check a timestamp, based on the modtime of the inode of the file, and if this timestamp is over the threshold, then the data is written back to disk.
+Interestingly, this timestamp is not reset once the data is synced, which means that once it exceeds the threshold, any further dirtying of data will immediately be picked up by the flusher threads, just as Jo observed in her experiments.
+(She informs me her team are looking into altering this behaviour to make more sense.)

+In our separate investigations, we both saw that on kernels earlier than v4.8 writing files took significantly longer than in later versions, and that the subsequent unmounts went through very quickly.
+Jo happened to discover that, for reasons we don't yet know, reading from `/dev/urandom` is far slower in kernels up to 4.7.10.
+When she edited my repro script to read from `/dev/zero` instead, the slow writes disappeared and the slow unmounts returned.
+With this knowledge we can now understand how, on those earlier kernels, the reads slowed the script down just enough for the timestamp to creep above the threshold, triggering a sync a few actions before the unmount, by which time there was not a lot left to do.

+&nbsp;

 The question now is what Garden can do to work around this behaviour?
-We could force a `sync` now and then to take the writeback hits in smaller increments, but that was about as attractive as re-writing our entire codebase in PHP.
+We could force a `sync` now and then to take the writeback hits in smaller increments, but that is about as attractive as re-writing our entire codebase in PHP.

-Another option could be to set smaller values for certain tunables in `/proc/sys/vm`, such as `dirty_expire_centisecs` and `dirtytime_expire_seconds`, but since the effects would be system-wide and generally not positive for others' components, this plan may be a last-resort.
+Another option could be to set smaller values for those tunables in `/proc/sys/vm`, such as `dirty_expire_centisecs` and `dirty_writeback_centisecs`, but since the effects would be system-wide and generally not positive for others' components, this plan may be a last-resort.

-Fortunately, we already have a trick up our sleeve.
+Fortunately, we may already have a trick up our sleeve.
 Something we started work on nearly 2 years previously now promises to solve more than simply the problem it was created for.

 # **8: The Blue Line**